 The most common cause of snoring is being overweight, so if you notice that your kitty has had a few extra meals and is starting to snore, talk to your vet about putting them on a weight loss plan.
 Making sure you feed your cat high-quality food and that they get enough exercise will also help.
 Learn more about healthy cat weight.

-In addition to being an overweight cat, there are a few other reasons why your cat might be snoring, including their sleeping position, their unique facial features, and potential underlying causes like asthma or respiratory issues.
+In addition to being an overweight or obese cat, there are a few other reasons why your cat might be snoring, including their sleeping position, their unique facial features, and potential underlying causes like asthma or respiratory issues.